gelatinescreams/gelatinescreams.github.io/README.md

 ![The One File](assets/corporate-preview.gif) ![The One File](assets/homelab-preview.gif) ![The One File](assets/mobilepreviews.jpg)

-## Version 3.9 : 12/4/25
+## Version 3.9.2 : 12/5/25

+* **NEW 3.9.2** Squashing bugs.
+See changes in the [changelog.md](changelog.md)
 * **NEW 3.9** Tabs, snapshots, action audits and notes! (encrypted also)
   * Tabs are now implemented.
 This allows unlimited locations of topologies, still one file!
 * **NEW 3.9** General topology notes are now implemented.
 You can also encrypt per note.
 * **NEW 3.9** Snapshots are now implemeted.
-Auto save and manual save is available.
+Auto save and manual save are available.
 * **NEW 3.9** Action audits are now implemeted.
-This allows you to audit whether or not the file has been tampered in an easy to read log.
+This allows you to audit whether or not the file has been tampered with in an easy to read log.
-  * *Note: Both snapshots and audits are local browser only and do not trasnfer to another device.
+  * *Note: Both snapshots and audits are local browser only and do not transfer to another device.
 This feature is coming in 4.0*
 * **NEW 3.7** The Rackening!!
   * Add any rack size from 6-48 and open it as its own canvas with U slot placement of nodes, new and existing, enabling unlimited hierarchical rack layouts.
 * **NEW 3.7** Layers upon layers!!